kaldas/kaldas.github.io/_posts/2016-11-10-understanding-cross-cutting-concerns-and-domain-code.md

 What happens given the above architecture when we try to implement different strategies for circuit breakers?
 Should they go on the upstream code?
 Dependency Injection?
 Create wrappers?
 Extension methods?
 So very easily something simple became complex...

 Now don't get me wrong because shared code does work very well for internal technical tasks, like Logging or accessing a NoSQL database but when Domain specific behaviour is involved, it doesn't work well.

-## Understanding the value of simple procedural code

-In the book Refactoring by Martin Fowler and Kent Beck, the authors propose that code repetition is the foundation of all abstractions.
-This is because repeated code indicates the right moment of when to jump from the simplest procedural code to an abstraction.
-The problem of introducing design patterns head on is that usually, it overcomplicates what could have been a simple, elegant, intention revealing solution.

 ## Final thoughts